NickGrunert/master-thesis/modules/02_algorithm.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     Following the individual scoring of the surfaces, the generated scores must be aggregated to create a final score that evaluates the segmentation of the roof in its entirety.
     The preliminary implementation of this process entails the combination of each individual surface score.
-    The surface's score is subject to manipulation by multiplication of two components: the result score of the plateau algorithm and the surface's squared size.
+    The surface's score is calculated by multiplying the result score of the plateau algorithm by the surface's squared size.
     As previously stated, the algorithm calculates this in order to assign greater rewards to surfaces of greater size in comparison to smaller surfaces.
     Therefore, a surface with a large surface area and optimal values will achieve a higher score than two smaller surfaces with perfect values.
     However, a small surface with imperfect values will likely demonstrate superior performance in comparison to a large surface characterized by numerous incoherent values.